 Next, you should discuss funeral preferences.
 Would they prefer to be buried or cremated?
 Contacting multiple funeral homes can give you options at varying costs (the average funeral in America costs about $10,000).
 You or other family members may disagree with how your loved one wants to be memorialized, but remember this is about honoring them and respecting their decisions.

 Speak with a lawyer, if possible, and set up estate planning in advance.
 This can come in one of three forms: A will, a living will, or a living trust.

 A will and living trust are similar, though a living trust allows you to avoid probate and simply transfer the items directly to your beneficiaries.
 However, it is more expensive to create, must be maintained, and you must actively pass ownership of the assets to the trust.

 Your second option is more commonly known.
-A will requires your beneficiaries to go through probate court in order to receive their items, and it takes longer than a living trust, but is cheaper to create.
-If your state has simple probate laws, or allows for informal probate if the total value of your assets are under a certain amount, it may be easier to have a will than a living trust.
+A will requires your beneficiaries to go through probate court in order to receive their items, and it takes longer than a living trust but is cheaper to create.
+If your state has simple probate laws or allows for informal probate if the total value of your assets is under a certain amount, it may be easier to have a will than a living trust.

-Finally, a living will does not deal with assets, but with healthcare and decisions such as whether to donate organs – see the last tip.
+Finally, a living will do not deal with assets, but with healthcare and decisions such as whether to donate organs – see the last tip.

 While planning ahead for a spouse’s death will be emotionally taxing, it will help ease your mind later.
 Remember that reaching out means someone will be able to help you at every step, be it a friend or a professional.
 While the healing journey is yours alone, you can pave an easier path for yourself by planning ahead, and not be being afraid to share your grief and emotions